The Coppersmith's Bride

-The Coppersmith's Bride (クプルムの花嫁, Kupurumu no Hanayome) is a Japanese manga series written and illustrated by namo.
+The Coppersmith's Bride (クプルムの花嫁, Kupurumu no Hanayome) is a Japanese manga series written and illustrated by Namo.
 It began serialization in Enterbrain's seinen manga magazine Harta in May 2020.

+Plot

+After graduating from high school, Shiina lives with her coppersmith boyfriend Shuu in Niigata Prefecture.
+One day, Shuu proposes marriage to Shiina, and it catches her by surprise.
+Shiina isn't knowledgeable about her boyfriend's profession, but she's willing to be of use to him.

 Publication

-Written and illustrated by namo, The Coppersmith's Bride began serialization in Enterbrain's seinen manga magazine Harta on May 15, 2020.
-Its chapters have been collected into seven tankōbon volumes as of August 2025.
+Written and illustrated by Namo, The Coppersmith's Bride began serialization in Enterbrain's seinen manga magazine Harta on May 15, 2020.
+Its chapters have been collected into eight tankōbon volumes as of May 2026.
 The series is licensed in English by J-Novel Club.